Andi-Cheng/ANSC595_Manuscript/README.md

-#This is a practice for ANSC 595
+#This is for ANSC595 project/manuscript